awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-product-categories.md

 ## Business Applications<a name="business-software-category"></a>

  The products in this category help you run your business\.

-**IT Business Management**
- Products used for enabling IT business management in your organization\.

-**Contact Center**
- Products used for enabling Contact Centers in your organization\.

 **Blockchain**
  Products used for blockchain\.

-**Human Resources**
- Products used for enabling Human Resources in your organization\.

-**Business Intelligence**
- Products used for enabling business intelligence in your organization\.

 **Collaboration & Productivity**
  Products used to enable collaboration in your business\.

+**Contact Center**
+ Products used for enabling Contact Centers in your organization\.

 **Content Management**
  Products focused on content management\.